Game Call - How's it made?

 One of the major challenges of running an outdoor sports league is deciding when environmental factors pose a risk to the safety of players and a risk of damaging the fields – both of which can have substantial impact on the organization.
 OCUA has shown true stewardship in protecting both City-owned fields and our own fields at UPI from damages due to overuse and improper usage.

 In terms of player safety, OCUA adheres to a standard lightning policy referred to as the 30/30 rule (see HERE).
 This policy provides the knowledge to members on what to do when a player sees lightning during a game.
 While abundantly clear to most, all players need to know that under no circumstance should you ever play outdoor sports while lightning is within close proximity (i.e., you hear thunder in 30 seconds or less after lightning).
-The safety of players is paramount to the league and we hope that we never have an incident like the one that happened in Nashville 1994 (see HERE & HERE).
+The safety of players is paramount to the league and we hope that we never have an incident like the one that happened in Nashville 1994 (see HERE and HERE).

 The entire membership should recognize the hard work and dedication of its volunteer coordinators that are tasked with scheduling games on a rotation of fields and constantly communicating with captains.
 Some members may not realize that the league is periodically taking fields offline, usually due to over-saturation or dangerous field conditions.
 The OCUA staff are in regular communication with the league coordinators to discuss field issues.
 This is why it’s imperative that captains submit a field report along with their score if they have anything to report back about the field – even if just a positive thumbs up!

 Every year, the question of the daily game call comes up.
 Especially at the start of the season when Ottawa is receiving a lot of rain.
 So what ultimately decides whether OCUA cancels the games?
+Rain?
+Thunderstorms?
+Tornado Watch?
+Humidex?
+Heat?
+Wind?

 1. It is mid-May and the city has been hit with approximately 20mm of rain each day for 3 days straight.
 There has been no rain in the past 24 hours and it is sunny!
 Should games be on?